 - Overcooked salmon can be dry and tough, so keep a close eye on it as it cooks.
 Use a food thermometer to check the internal temperature of the salmon; this is the best way to ensure you don’t overcook the fish.
 The recommended cooking temperature for salmon is 125°F (51°C).

-- Roasted Potatoes, Air Fryer Frozen Sweet Potato Fries
+- Potatoes: Roasted Potatoes, Air Fryer Frozen Sweet Potato Fries

-- Repurpose – Add the leftover fish to rice or cauliflower rice, and make a honey butter Cajun salmon bowl.
-Or you can cut the fillets and toss them into a tortilla to make a fish taco; the salmon is also great addition to a slider with thinly sliced avocado.
+- Repurpose: Add the leftover fish to rice or cauliflower rice to make a honey butter Cajun salmon bowl.
+Or you can cut the fillets and toss them into a corn tortilla to make a fish taco.
+The salmon is also great addition to a slider with thinly sliced avocado, guacamole, or ancho aioli.

 What kind of food Is Cajun?